dominant-strategies/quai-docusaurus/docs/learn/tokenomics/tokenomics-overview/quai/quai.md

 # The Quai Token

 Quai is a digitally scarce asset designed to function as a programmable store-of-value within Quai Network.
 Quai has an effectively fixed supply in the sense that inflation trends toward zero and there will be a terminal supply amount -- however, [this terminal supply amount will be determined by market dynamics, and is not predefined](/learn/tokenomics/token-dynamics/supply-growth/supply-growth.md).

+Quai is the native token of the account-based shards within Quai Network, supporting smart-contracting capabilities with modified EVMs.

 ## Quai Emissions